zwettemaan/UXPScriptSparker/README.md

 This package should allow you to get going with the following minimal
 dependencies:

+- Mac OS X 13.0 or Windows 11.x or higher
 - Adobe InDesign 2023 or higher
-- Mac OS X 10.12 or Windows 10.x or higher
-- VSCode with the Adobe ExtendScript Debugger plug-in installed
+- Adobe UXP Debugger Tool

 Make sure to consult the [UXPScriptSparker Documentation](https://github.com/zwettemaan/UXPScriptSparker/wiki/UXPScriptSparker-Documentation)